Crews from Victor and Cripple Creek both battled that night to try and save the Welty Block

 Jan MacKell, in her book "Cripple Creek: Last of Colorado's Gold Booms," described the stories that began to emerge afterward.

 "Interestingly, one of dozens of ghost stories about Cripple Creek surfaced in the wake of the Welty Block fire.
 When the wall collapsed, a spiraling column of flames shot upward as at least two firemen heard a woman's screams from inside the empty building.
 One of them was volunteer Ed Grosh, who swore he heard a woman's voice calling out, 'I'm free!
 I'm free at last!'
 In the years since the fire, more and more stories have emerged about the old Welty Block being haunted before its demise.
-Some even swore the say the apparition of a woman floating through the smoke.
+Some even swore they saw the apparition of a woman floating through the smoke.
 As for June Hack, all he saw after the fire were four donkeys standing at the burned out door of his grocery and looking at the ruins with quizzical expressions.
 'That fire devastated us and them,' he said."

 Chas S. Clifton, in his 1983 book "Ghost Tales of Cripple," says there were earlier stories.